 There are many possible use cases of UNI security services as inputs to SHAKEN processing.
 These should be thought of both in the management plane and in the transport and call processing planes.
 The process begins with establishing the customer real-world identity at on-boarding time and negotiating terms of use, establishing UNI authentication credentials and securing network paths, and establishing and maintaining TN authorization.
 In the service plane, it consists of authentication of the customer and determining TN authorization for each call to the extent that is part of the calling scenario.
 The process continues with monitoring of customer/TN usage patterns to enforce policy.

-The scenarios are different, among other dimensions, based on whether the customer is the direct end user or the end user is behind a customer proxy/b2bua, which entity is assigned a TN, and whether or not the originating SP assigned the TN.
+The scenarios are different, among other dimensions, based on whether the customer is the direct end user or the end user is behind a customer proxy/b2bua, which entity is assigned a TN, and whether or not the originating SP assigned the TN, and some of the scenarios present challenges to the SP being able to apply one or more of the necessary security services to achieve a higher level of attestation.
 The following is a discussion of some possible use cases for UNI security services in relation to determining an attestation value.

 Customer and TN identity use cases: